How to Develop Functions

 The Source tab Output and Logs interface showing 'Hello stranger' output and a timestamped log line

-The output of the function will match the content type.
-For example, if your function returns an image, the output section will display the image.
+The output of the function matches the content type.
+For example, if your function returns an image, the output section displays the image.

 Invoke a Function with Parameters